VERSO-UVM/Heard-and-Understood-App/flaskApp/consert/CONSERT_INSTALLATION.md

 Update your model paths by replacaing: aboslute/path/to/ with the absolute path to the original code directory.
 When you're done, save the packages.json file.

-As of now the BERT models are too large to store in GitHub.
+As of now we are not sure the best practice for storing these models in git.
 The can be transferred as .tar compressed file using fileshare.
 Create a directory title BERT inside "absolute/path/to/original_code/models/ " and extract the tar file here.

 ### Whisper AI Transcription